Alexander Thorneycroft

 Major-General Alexander Whitelaw Thorneycroft, (19 January 1859 – 4 November 1931) was a senior British Army officer during the Second Boer War.

 Personal life

-Thorneycroft was the son of Lieutenant Colonel Thomas Thorneycroft, a former High Sheriff of Staffordshire and Yeomanry officer, by his wife Jane Whitelaw.
+Thorneycroft was the son of Lieutenant Colonel Thomas Thorneycroft (1822–1903), of Tettenhall Towers, Wolverhampton, by his wife Jane Whitelaw (1824–1908).
+His father was a former High Sheriff of Staffordshire and Yeomanry officer, whose father George Benjamin Thorneycroft (1791–1851) was the first Mayor of Wolverhampton.
+His mother was daughter of Alexander Whitelaw, of Drumpark, and sister of the Conservative Member of Parliament (MP) for Glasgow Alexander Whitelaw.

 Military career

 Thorneycroft was commissioned a second lieutenant in the Royal Scots Fusiliers on 22 February 1879, and served in the Anglo-Zulu War later the same year, followed by the operations against Sekukuni.
 Two years later, he served in the First Boer War of 1881, and took part in the defence of Pretoria, following which he was promoted to lieutenant on 1 July 1881.
 He was promoted to captain on 23 January 1887, to major on 1 July 1899, and received the brevet rank of lieutenant colonel on the same day.

 Expecting military hostilities, Thorneycroft was one of several officers sent to South Africa to raise volunteer units shortly before the Second Boer War broke out in October 1899.
 He raised a corps of troopers, later known as the Thorneycroft's Mounted Infantry, which served in the early stages of the war, including in the campaign to relieve Ladysmith, which was under siege by troops from the Boer republics.
 In the Battle of Spion Kop in late January 1900, he was selected to lead the initial assault.
 Before dawn, the British forces had captured what they thought was the summit of the kop, or hill.
 The Boers, who actually held the higher ground, soon counter-attacked, swarming the British position.
 The higher ranking British officers were killed or mortally wounded, leaving Thorneycroft the most senior officer present.
 A British counterattack failed in the face of withering fire from the Boers, but Thorneycroft refused to allow any under his command to surrender.
 Not knowing that they actually had gained the upper hand over the course of the day, and running short on both water and ammunition, the British troops retreated under cover of dark.
 The battle at Spion Kop was considered a resounding defeat, but the British regrouped and were able to relieve Ladysmith four weeks later.
 Thorneycroft received a brevet promotion to lieutenant colonel and was appointed a Companion of the Order of the Bath in the April 1901 South Africa Honours list (the award was dated 29 November 1900).
 He stayed in South Africa throughout the war, which entered a phase of guerrilla warfare from late 1900.